Dutch Letter Bars

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-In the mood for something incredibly satisfying, delicious, and full of buttery and flaky flavors?
-This easy Dutch Letter Bars recipe is the best way to enjoy the sweet notes that are found in traditional Dutch Letter pastries.
-Made with almond paste, sugar, and almond extract, you’ll be head-over-heels for this recipe!
+If you are in the mood for something delicious and full of buttery and flaky flavors, these easy Dutch Letter Bars are the best!
+An easy way to enjoy the sweet notes that are found in traditional Dutch Letter pastries, in a simple bar recipe.
+Made with almond paste, sugar, and almond extract, you’ll be head over heels for the flavors!

 Also known as banketletter or botterletters, Dutch Letter pastries are both unique and comforting.
 With this Dutch Letter bar recipe, you don’t have to go through the extra trouble of forming the pastry dough into the shape of a letter: Isn’t that amazing?